EOSIO/eos/docs/nodeos/01_install/01_build-from-source/02_build-eosio-binaries/02_manual-build/00_eosio-dependencies/index.md

 # EOSIO Software Dependencies

 The EOSIO software requires specific software dependencies to build the EOSIO binaries.
 These dependencies can be built from source or installed from binaries directly.
-Dependencies can be pinned to a specific version release or unpinned to any version, usually the latest.
+Dependencies can be pinned to a specific version release or unpinned to the current version, usually the latest.
 The main EOSIO dependencies hosted outside the EOSIO repos are:

 * Clang - the C++17 compliant compiler used by EOSIO
 * CMake - the build system used by EOSIO